Just skip North Island and go to South Island.

 |December||19°C/66°F||Depends where||Peak season beginning||🙂|

-That’s kind of going to depend on where you are and where you are going.
+Where you’re staying in New Zealnd will heavily depend on what you wan to see.
 There’s no one best place amongst the accommodation in New Zealand’s South Island.
 Similarly, there’s no central base of operations in South Island: it ain’t a big place but it’ll take you more than a day to cross.

 Taking into consideration that you’ll be moving around South Island’s destinations to see everything, I’ve listed some of my favourite hostel options (you’re welcome).
-I’ve given you somewhere to stay for several places on the New Zealand South Island itinerary; major New Zealand highlights that you’ll almost definitely be checking out or, at the very least, passing through.
+Down below, I’ve given you somewhere to stay for several places in New Zealand; major New Zealand highlights that you’ll almost definitely be checking out or, at the very least, passing through.

 However, in regards to accommodation, you’ve always got an option.
 The travel economy is strong in New Zealand and South Island’s backpackers continue the trend of providing a good stay for the vagabonds kicking around.